Poonch (town): History

 In 1596, the Mughal emperor Jahangir made Raja Siraj-Ud-Din Rathore, the descendant of Rao Jodha and Rao Suraj Singh, the new ruler of Poonch.
 Siraj-Ud-Din and his descendants Raja Shahbaz Khan Rathore, Raja Abdul Razak Rathore, Raja Rustam Rathore and Raja Bahadur Rathore ruled this area up to 1798 AD.

 From 1819 to 1846, Poonch was a part of the Sikh Empire of Maharaja Ranjit Singh.
-Ranjit Singh granted it as a jagir to Raja Dhian Singh, one of his nobles and a brother of Raja Gulab Singh of Jammu.
+Maharaja granted it as a jagir to Raja Dhian Singh, one of his nobles and a brother of Dogra Rajput Raja Gulab Singh of Jammu.
 In 1846 Poonch was part of the territories transferred to Gulab Singh, who became the Maharaja of Jammu and Kashmir under the suzerainty of the British Raj.
 However, Poonch remained a jagir under the descendants of Dhian Singh.
 In the 1930s, on the recommendation of the Glancy Commission, a 75-member Legislative Assembly had come into existence under the name of Praja Sabha.
 Two seats were allotted to the Poonch principality.
 In the 1940s, Maharaja Hari Singh started integrating it with Jammu and Kashmir, as a de facto district.

 In 1947, after the Partition of India, a rebellion started in the western part of the Poonch district (in the Bagh and Sudhanoti tehsils) against the Maharaja's rule and demanding accession to the newly independent Pakistan.
 The rebels were armed and supported by Pakistan and they evicted the State Forces, who became ensconced in their garrison at the Poonch town.
 The town remained besieged for almost a year, until it was relieved by the Indian Army on 20 November 1948.
 The western part of the district remained under the control of the rebels, who joined Pakistan as the state of Azad Kashmir.
 The Line of Control between the two parts of the district runs to the west of the Poonch town.

+Recent developments

+During the 2019 India-Pakistan standoff, the Pakistan Air Force conducted an airstrike in Poonch as part of a larger operation in Indian-administered Kashmir.
+This standoff was the first time since 1971 that the Line of Control was violated by fighter aircraft.

+After the 2025 Pahalgam terror attack, India blamed Pakistan-based militant groups and a diplomatic crisis ensued between the two countries.
+Pakistan resorted to shelling across the Line of Control on the border regions including the Poonch town, starting 24 April 2025.
+After the Indian missile strikes on Pakistani terror infrastructure on 7 May, extensive shelling followed, killing 13 people, including four children and a Sikh ragi.
+It also damaged a Sikh gurdwara, an Islamic school (madrasa) and dozens of houses.